impallari/Unitizer/README.md

 # Unitizer Plugin for Glyphs

-Currently not working
+It shows guidelines in the background, useful for working in unitized fonts.

-Needs update
+Currently not working, needs update